cutlersr/iggypop/README.rst

 Design features
 =====

 The yaml/ `folder <#yaml>`_ contains parameter files for some common design strategies.
 The yamls are well-commented and easy to modify if you want custom design parameters.
 You can set almost every design parameter on the command line as well.
-Based on our lab's prime use cases the **cds mode defaults to an arabidopsis codon table and the gb mode to an e_coli table**.

 MoClo-compatible CDSs